(B) A public children services agency (PCSA) may hire a caseworker only if the applicant has one or more of the following:

 (d) The provision of resources to identify and assess victims of human trafficking.
 Working with community resource providers in the area of human trafficking.

-(3) Complete a minimum, thirty-six hours of ongoing training (if the rest of the core requirements is waived by the PCSA director).
+(3) Complete a minimum, thirty-six hours of ongoing training (if the rest of the core requirements are waived by the PCSA director).

-(1) Within the last two years the PCSA caseworker was previously employed by another PCSA or the same PCSA and completed one or more OCWTP's "Child Welfare Caseworker Core" training courses .
+(1) Within the last two years the PCSA caseworker was previously employed by another PCSA or the same PCSA and completed one or more OCWTP's "Child Welfare Caseworker Core" training courses at any time during the caseworker's previous employment with the PCSA.
 However, any core courses not completed by the caseworker during the previous employment cannot be waived.

 (3) A PCSA hires an individual who was a social work student intern, and who completed the "Child Welfare Caseworker Core" as part of the internship.